 Staten Island Ferry

-You should take the cruise even if you don't plan to visit Staten Island.
+You should take the ferry even if you don't plan to visit Staten Island.
 It sails alongside the Statue of Liberty and offers not only a beautiful view of the statue, but especially of all of Downtown Manhattan.

 Once you arrive in Staten Island, it's possible to quickly transfer to the next ferry and sail back within a minute.
 Many people will run with you, all tourists travel that way.
 The ferry runs 24 hours a day.